Patty Jenkins

 Early Life and Background

-Patricia Lea Jenkins was born in Victorville, California, to William T. Jenkins, a U.S. Air Force officer, and Emily Roth, who later worked as an environmental scientist in San Francisco.
-Her family moved frequently during her childhood because of her father’s military service; the family lived for periods overseas, including Thailand and Germany, before settling in Lawrence, Kansas.
+Jenkins was born in Victorville, California, to William T. Jenkins, a United States Air Force officer and fighter pilot who earned a Silver Star during the Vietnam War, and Emily Roth, who later worked in San Francisco as an environmental scientist.
+Her older sister is Elaine Roth, and her younger sister is Jessica Jenkins Murphy.
+Because of her father’s military service, Jenkins spent her early childhood moving between locations, including brief stays in Thailand and Germany, before the family eventually settled in Lawrence, Kansas.

 Path to Director